wp-plugins/blacklist-updater/readme.txt

 == Description ==

 Few users are familiar with the comment blacklist built into WordPress.
-Located in the WordPress admin area under “Settings”—“Discussion”, that blacklist for incoming comments accepts values (words) to indetify spam by.
+Located in the WordPress admin area under “Settings”—“Discussion”, that blacklist for incoming comments accepts values (words) to identify spam by.

 Additionally to plugins like [Antispam Bee](https://wordpress.org/plugins/antispam-bee/) in order to fight spam successfully a curated comment blacklist is recommendable.
 You can either update the list manually, or utilize a very detailed global [comment blacklist](https://github.com/splorp/wordpress-comment-blacklist) that gets updated on a regular basis.